Events in Malaga in September 2024

-Note that the events listed in this post refer to September 2018.
-We’ll be updating them for 2019 as soon as we have the details.
-Watch this space!
+Please note that the events on this page refer to those in September 2023.
+We will be updating them for 2024 as soon as we have the information.

 Public holidays in Malaga in September

 First of all, a head’s-up: Friday 8 September is a public holiday in Malaga city.
 Smaller shops and markets will mostly be closed, but restaurants and bars will be open as usual.
 Public transport will also be running as normal.
 The same applies to museums and monuments with the exception of the Museum of Malaga whose timetable will be 9am to 3pm.